Laura Lowery PhD

 Prof. Lowery leads a comprehensive, multi-faceted research program that investigates how cytoskeletal dynamics are regulated to drive cell motility in both normal and pathological conditions.
 Her lab uses this research focus as a platform to further the understanding of the cell biological defects that underlie neurodevelopmental disorders, various developmental disorders affecting other organ systems, as well as cancer metastasis, using Xenopus laevis as a model system.
 Her long-term goal is to continue to expand on this work, as well as collaborate with other cell and developmental biologists to elucidate mechanisms underlying complex cell biological processes.

-The lab currently consists of one research technician and several undergraduate students.
+The lab currently consists of one postdoctoral associate, two research technicians, and several undergraduate students.
 We are a group of enthusiastic and motivated researchers excited about making a positive difference in the world.
-The lab's research has been funded by multiple external grants from the NIH, NSF, American Cancer Society, and the March of Dimes foundation.
+The lab's research has been funded by multiple external grants from the NIH, NSF, American Cancer Society, the Ellison Foundation, and the March of Dimes foundation.
 Please check out the lab's website (lowerylab.org) for more information.

 In addition to her research interests, Prof Lowery is also involved in service related to promoting anti-racism in the BU community.
-She is the Chair of the Hem Onc Section Anti-Racism Steering Committee, the Hem Onc representative to the Racial Equity Champions Committee for BUMG, and a trained facilitator for the LIFT microaggression bystander training workshop.
+She is the Director of Diversity Equity and Inclusion for the Hem Onc Section, Chair of the Section Anti-Racism Steering Committee, the Hem Onc representative to the Racial Equity Champions Committee for BUMG, and a trained facilitator for the LIFT microaggression bystander training workshop.
+She is also a participant in the BU Mid-Career Faculty Leadership Program 2022-2023.

 Biology, PhD, Massachusetts Institute of Technology, 2008